 There are a number of factors that make trucking accident scenarios different from other types of traffic collisions.
 Things like truck size, weight distribution, the center of gravity, vehicle components, braking distance, and volatility of cargo cause truck accidents to be an altogether different type of incident from something like a car vs. car collision.

 So what are the most common types of truck accidents?
-Our truck accident lawyers break down the top 6 most common truck accident scenarios most often seen in CMV crash cases.
+Our Albuquerque truck crash lawyers break down the top 6 most common truck accident scenarios most often seen in CMV crash cases.

 Top 6 Most Common Truck Accident Scenarios

 Knowing the way tractor-trailers most often crash can help you avoid a collision when traveling on some of the most highly truck-populated highways in Bernalillo County—like I-40, I-25, and the interchange known as the “Big I” northeast of downtown Albuquerque.

 Here are the truck accident scenarios to watch out for when navigating around 18-wheelers.

 #1.
 Jackknife Accidents

 A jackknife accident occurs when the truck cab and trailer move in separate directions, forming a shape like a jackknife, similar to an “L” or “V” shape.

 This can happen when the truck driver hits the brakes too hard on a wet or icy road surface, causing the trailer to swing wide and continue moving after the front of the truck has braked.
 Poor management of downhill grades and rough road surfaces can also lead to a jackknifing incident.